Holi0317/trpc-vue-query/docs/topic/ssr.md

 In nuxt case, they will use [devalue](https://github.com/Rich-Harris/devalue) for app state serialization as [documented here](https://nuxt.com/docs/getting-started/data-fetching#serializing-data-from-server-to-client).
-This should handle most cases by default.
+This should handle most types by default.
+To handle custom type, you probably need to add custom serialization and deserialization logic in the vue-query binding for nuxt.